Andrey Bronitsyn

 Andrey Yuryevich Bronitsyn (Андрей Юрьевич Броницын; born December 20, 1972 in Cheboksary) is a member for the LDPR of the State Duma of Russia.

 He graduated from the Chuvash State University and the Volgo-Vyatsk Academy of State Service.
 From 2001 to 2002, Bronitsyn was a deputy on the Cheboksary City Council.
 He is a member of the Presidium of the Chuvash Republic State Council, and has served as the chairman of its Committee on Local Government.
 Currently, Bronitsyn is a member of the State Duma's Committee on Federal Affairs and Regional Policy.

+In 2010, he was elected head of the city of Shumerlya.
+He was forced to resign in 2011 due to a corruption scandal.

+In 2015, he ran in the election for Head of the Chuvash Republic, nominated by the Chuvash branch of the Civil Initiative party.

+In the summer of 2016, he was convicted under Part 1 of Article 286 of the Criminal Code of the Russian Federation and, by a combined sentence, was given a three-year suspended sentence with a probation period by the Shumerlya District Court.

+In accordance with the amnesty act marking the 70th anniversary of Victory in the Great Patriotic War, he was released from the imposed sentence, but was required to pay a fine of over 1.5 million rubles.